Magnushhoie/fuz/README.md

 </p>

 Why use Fuz?
-- Point to a directory of text files
+- Point to any path containing folders, files or text
-- Fuz instantly and interactively returns search matches (see above)
+- Fuz instantly and interactively returns search matches
 - Supports markdown and code highlighting
 - File contents are memory mapped for faster results
 - Cleverly ignores large binary files and hidden directories
-- Works well with Obsidian / Roam like note-taking apps, searching your git repo and code snippets
+- Search Github repo code, Obsidian notes, code-snippets or specific files in seconds

 ## Installation and usage